 My husband and I have been through jobless weeks and months together, worrying about repossession of vehicles and foreclosure on our house.
-We have rejoiced together over answered prayers and provision and great jobs with real paychecks and real benefits.
+We have rejoiced together over answered prayers and amazing provision and allowing us to do what we love for our careers.

-We are currently living through the rejection of Michael's daughter, our 19 year old, who has never been able to accept his new family and his having someone in his life besides her and equates love to the amount of money in our bank account.
-We have never been able to do enough to make her feel loved, despite our efforts to do so.
+Sadly, we are currently living through the rejection of Michael's daughter, our 19 year old, who has never been able to accept his new family and his having someone in his life besides her.
+She equates love to the amount of money in our bank account and we have never been able to do enough to make her feel loved, despite our efforts to do so.
 About a year ago, she decided to block us completely out of her life, uninviting us from her graduation, her phones, her life.
 It has been so painful for both of us.
 We will never stop praying for her.
 Never.
-And we both trust God to restore that relationship.
+And we both trust God to restore that relationship in His time.

 We have lived through Hannah's rebellion and her less-than-wise boyfriend choices, to see her become a beautiful bride to a gentle man and a wonderful mama to our precious Cooper.

 We have lived through getting Connor and his less-than-teachable spirit through school (finally) and his horrible wrist injury and five subsequent surgeries and eventual permanent damage/disability.
 His sweet spirit and charming soul continue to make us smile and his precious girlfriend is exactly who God knew Conster needed.

-Marriage is hard.
+Listen, y'all--marriage is hard.
 You have to work at it constantly.
 You have to pray about it.
 You have to pray for your husband on a daily basis.
 You have to pray together.
-You have to flirt with him, treat him better than you treat your friends (gasp!), and you need to build him up and remind him often how great of a provider he is, go on dates together, send him text love messages, write him love notes, pay attention when he needs your affection, and pray, pray, pray.
+You have to flirt with him, treat him better than you treat your friends (gasp!), and you need to build him up and remind him often how great of a provider he is.
+Go on dates together, send him text love messages, write him love notes, pay attention when he needs your affection, and pray, pray, pray.
 (And yes, when you don't like each other, you have to sometimes go through the motions until the emotions follow.)

 I can't wait to see how God uses us and teaches us in the next season of our lives!